 What does a Peer Reviewer Do?

-You don’t need to be an expert in the technical fields featured in the paper you are reviewing, but you must be sufficiently competent in the relevant technical field to feel comfortable doing the review.
-The peer reviewer job is anonymous and typically, only takes a few hours.
-It can be completed over the course of two months.
+You need not be an expert in the technical fields featured in the paper you are reviewing, but you must be sufficiently competent in the relevant technical field to feel comfortable doing the review.
+The peer reviewer job is anonymous and typically only takes a few hours over the course of two months.

 Why Become a Peer Reviewer?

-Fulfilling a sense of duty to the scientific community and their own area of concentration.
+- Contribute to the scientific community and your own area of concentration;

-Establishing their expertise in and knowledge of the field.
+- Establish your expertise in and knowledge of the field and increase your professional prestige;

-Learning about their discipline as well as exercise the critical thinking skills essential to the practice of science.
+- Exercise the critical thinking skills essential to the practice of science;

 How do you Become a Peer Reviewer?

-If you haven’t been asked to become a peer reviewer but would like to participate, email email@example.com to inquire about becoming a peer reviewer.
+If you have not been asked to become a peer reviewer but would like to participate, email firstname.lastname@example.org.

 The review chairman will record your contact information (your name, company, technical specialty, email and telephone number) in order to set you up as a peer reviewer in the CIM Journal online system.
-You will receive an email from CIM informing you that this has happened, and giving you your username and password for accessing the online system.
+You will receive an email from CIM with your username and password for accessing the online system.

 When your review chairman assigns a paper to you for peer review, you will receive an email from CIM with the title of the paper and a reminder that you have two months in which to complete your review.